strike65/SwiftyStats/README.md

 Version 1.0.0 or newer requires at least Swift 4.2 or later.
 If you cannot use Swift 4.2 or later, you will need to customize the Podfile (see below).

 > Due to the heavy use of generics, the first build takes a long time.
 The same problem occurs if the contents of the `DerivedData` folder have been deleted.
+>
+>**Therefore the target "SwiftyStatsMobile" is not included in the list "Target Dependencies" of the target "SwiftyStats"**

 # Documentation
 A jazzy-generated reference can be found here: [SwiftyStats Doc](http://www.vpedia.net/swiftystats).